kzed-1/ruby-cli-app/README.md

 ## Table of Contents
 1. Introduction
+2. Librarys used
-2. Instructions on running the program
+3. Instructions on running the program
-3. Instructions on running the tests locally
+4. Instructions on running the tests locally

 ## Introduction